Luxurious ‘Dream Home’ for a Historic Period Property

-This week’s instalment of the #SBIDinspire interior design series strives to fulfil the archetypal ideal of the perfect ‘dream home’.
+This week’s instalment of the #SBIDinspire interior design series strives to fulfil the archetypal ideal of the perfect ‘dream home’ with its idyllic residential design.
 These properties offered the prospect of designing a full interior for a show home that would work in conjunction with the original features that form part of the history, uniqueness and beauty of these houses.
 From the sweeping staircase in the entrance hall, to the elegant Georgian windows and luxurious high-spec kitchen and bathrooms, the property exudes an air of period decadence synonymous with an era of English prosperity.
 These period features sit comfortably against the more contemporary furniture and furnishings with which the property has been dressed.
 The muted palette is drawn out through the whole house, with contrast colours used on the furniture to bring depth and richness to the colour scheme.

 Company: Suna Interior Design